yatneshpuranik/MultiSearch/algorithm.md

-## 🔁 Algorithm to Build the MultiSearch Logic
+## 🔁 Algorithm For Main.js to Build the MultiSearch Logic

 ---